Initial Release: March 2013

 The most recent TOMB RAIDER trailer, titled "Survivor," premiered December 7 on Spike's 10th Annual Video Game Awards.
 I'd love to hear what you think of it.
 Leave a comment on my YouTube channel or Tomb Raider Blog.
 More videos, screenshots, concept art and other goodies can be found in the TOMB RAIDER media section.

-- Although the intriguing tagline "A Survivor is Born" and the hashtag "#reborn" are being used to promote it, the developers stress that the ninth game in the series will be titled simply: TOMB RAIDER.
+- Although the tagline "A Survivor is Born" and the hashtag "#reborn" have been used to promote the game, its actual title is simply: TOMB RAIDER.

-- TOMB RAIDER is currently in development by Crystal Dynamics, the same studio that created Tomb Raider: Legend, Anniversary and Underworld, as well as Lara Croft and the Guardian of Light, and will be published by Square Enix.
+- TOMB RAIDER was developed by Crystal Dynamics, the same studio that created Tomb Raider: Legend, Anniversary and Underworld, as well as Lara Croft and the Guardian of Light, and will be published by Square Enix.

 - The game begins with a 21-year-old Lara Croft shipwrecked on a mysterious island in the so-called "Dragon's Triangle" off the coast of Japan.